CodersSquad/cg-booting-up-Gorchon/README.md

 ## Program Description

-This script defines a `Scene` class that uses `moderngl` to manage an OpenGL context and clears the display to a color that changes over time. `pygame` is used to manage the display window and handle events, such as closing the window.
+In this script we can appreciate an `Scene` class that uses `moderngl` to manage an OpenGL context and clears the display to a color that changes over time. `pygame` is used to manage the display window and handle events, such as closing the window.
 The program continuously updates the display until the user exits.

 ```python
 import math